kwodzicki/video_utils/README.md

 # video_utils

-**video_utils** is a Python package containing many tools useful for converting vidoe files to h264/h265 encoded MKV or MP4 files.
+**video_utils** is a Python package containing many tools useful for converting video files to h264/h265 encoded MP4 or MP4 files.

 ## Main features

 * Compatible with Python3
 * Will try to download SRT subtitles from opensubtitles.org if no subtitles in input file
-* Can tag movies and TV shows
+* Can tag movies and TV shows (MP4 files only)
 * Can extract closed captions and VOBSUB subtitles from input file and convert to SRT files (dependencies required)
 * Can be set to use a certain percentage of CPU available (dependency required)